<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Churches]]></category>

-<guid isPermaLink="false">https://www.ntrmin.org/?p=7332</guid>
+<guid isPermaLink="false">https://www.ntrmin.org/?p=6599</guid>

-<p>The post <a href="https://www.ntrmin.org/church-and-worship-podcasts-on-music-and-liturgy/">Church and Worship: Podcasts on Music and Liturgy</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/how-to-partner-with-other-churches-for-planting/">How to Partner with Other Churches for Planting</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></description>